 Confectionery: Used to make candy look brighter and adding a crunchy coat to for example chewing gum.

-Cosmetics: Used to brighten and intensify the colour of make-up.
+Cosmetics: Used to brighten and intensify the color of make-up.
 It is regularly found in shadow, blush, nail polish, lotions, lipstick and powder.

 Toothpaste: Used as a pigment agent to make the toothpaste whiter.

-Paint: TiO2 will improve the durability of coatings and gives white colour.
+Paint: TiO2 will improve the durability of coatings and gives white color.

-Plastic carrier bags: Improves durability and gives white colour.
+Plastic carrier bags: Improves durability and gives white color.

 Medical pills and vitamin supplements may also get their white coating from titanium dioxide.

-Piercing & Jewellery: For example watches and all types of body piercing.
+Piercing & Jewelry: For example watches and all types of body piercing.
 Fewer people are allergic to titanium than for example to nickel.